scipy/scipy/doc/source/tutorial/linalg_batch.md

 output.shape
 ```

 Not all linear algebra functions map to scalars.
-For instance, the `linalg.expm` function maps from a matrix to a matrix with the same shape.
+For instance, the {func}`scipy.linalg.expm` function maps from a matrix to a matrix with the same shape.

 ```{code-cell} ipython3
 A = np.eye(3)